Raynes/refheap.vim/README.markdown

 but it should be installed by default.
 On Windows, you shouldn't need anything but the pywin32 library.

-You'll want to copy `plugin/` to `~/.vim`.
-If you're using pathogen, you already know what to do.
+You'll want to copy `plugin/` and `autoload/` to `~/.vim`.
+If you're using pathogen, you'll just want to put this whole directory into your pathogen path and it'll do the rest.

 # Usage